 CPE POINTS: On completion you get a certificate granting you 7 CPE points.

 - Accessible even after you finish the course

 - Materials are video, labs, and text

-- Before beginning this course, make sure you have a good knowledge of Python.
+- Before beginning this course, make sure you have a good knowledge of Python and requests.

 - No prior experience with NLP is needed!

 YOUR INSTRUCTOR: Saeed Dehqan

 Saeed is currently a project leader working with OWASP and an instructor in Hakin9.org e-learning.
 At OWASP, he is a security researcher and project leader.